Ultimate Guide to Anthurium crystallinum Care

 Growth Expectations

 Anthuriums require a well-draining soil mix with large spaces between particles to deliver oxygen to the roots.
-Standard potting soil or garden soil generally doesnโ€™t drain well enough for indoor plants, requiring a specialized houseplant soil mix to do their best.
+Standard potting soil or garden soil generally doesn’t drain well enough for indoor plants, requiring a specialized houseplant soil mix to do their best.

 Light Preferences

-To maintain the strong color in their leaves and grow as large as possible, give your Crystal Anthurium plenty of bright indirect light throughout the day.
-They will also grow well in moderate light but arenโ€™t suitable for low-light areas of your home.
+To maintain the strong color in their leaves and grow as large as possible, my Crystal Anthurium needs plenty of bright indirect light throughout the day.
+In my experience, they will also grow well in moderate light but aren’t suitable for low-light areas of your home.

-Temperature & Humidity Preferences
+Temperature & Humidity

-In their native habitats, Anthurium crystallinum are accustomed to consistent warmth and high humidity.
+In their native habitats, Anthurium crystallinum is accustomed to consistent warmth and high humidity.
 The forests they reside in rarely dip below 60F in temperature and average around 80% humidity.
 Replicating these conditions is key to keeping your plant happy and thriving.

 Humidity is also essential for these large-leaved plants.
 Some houseplants may be happy with humidity as low as 40%, but Crystal Anthuriums grow best when humidity is closer to their native habitats at around 70%.